jaichandm/project-s23-machine-learning/README.md

 1. [Dataset](https://www.kaggle.com/datasets/mohidabdulrehman/laptop-price-dataset) by MOHID ABDUL REHMAN
 2. [Dataset](https://www.kaggle.com/datasets/kuchhbhi/latest-laptop-price-list?select=Cleaned_Laptop_data.csv) by SANTOSH KUMAR
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+##  Notebooks
+<a name="init_exp"></a>
+### initial_exploration notebook
+The code is performing data cleaning and feature engineering on the "Laptop Prices" dataset.
+Here is a summary of what the code is doing:

+* The "Ram" and "Weight" columns are cleaned by removing the units and converting them to numeric types.
+* The "Touchscreen" and "Ips" columns are created based on the presence of certain keywords in the "ScreenResolution" column.
+* The "X_res" and "Y_res" columns are extracted from the "ScreenResolution" column and cleaned by removing commas and converting them to numeric types.
+* The "ppi" column is created by calculating the pixel density of the screen based on the "X_res", "Y_res", and "Inches" columns.
+* The "Cpu brand" column is created based on the processor brand in the "Cpu" column.
+* The "Memory" column is cleaned by removing the units and converting them to numeric types.
+* The "Layer1HDD", "Layer1SSD", "Layer1Hybrid", and "Layer1Flash_Storage" columns are created based on the presence of certain keywords in the "Memory" column.
+* The "Layer2HDD", "Layer2SSD", and "Layer2Hybrid" columns are created based on the presence of certain keywords in the second layer of the "Memory" column.

+Overall, the code is preparing the dataset for further analysis and modeling by cleaning and transforming the data into a more useful format.
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+<a name="lin_reg"></a>
+### linear_regression notebook
+The linear notebook is performing linear regression on a laptop price dataset using scikit-learn.
+The dataset is split into training and testing sets using the train_test_split function.
+The ColumnTransformer class is used to transform the categorical variables using one-hot encoding.
+The transformed data is then fed into a linear regression model using the LinearRegression class.

+The Pipeline class is used to chain the data transformation and the regression model together.
+The model is trained on the training set using the fit method and then used to make predictions on the test set using the predict method.
+The notebook then calculates the R2 score and mean squared error (MSE) using the r2_score and mean_squared_error functions, respectively.

+Finally, the notebook generates a scatter plot of the predicted versus actual values using matplotlib.
+The plot includes a line of best fit to visually compare the predicted and actual values.
+The R2 score of 0.807 indicates a relatively good fit of the linear regression model to the data, while the MSE of 0.0737 shows the average squared difference between the predicted and actual values.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+<a name="classification"></a>
+### classification notebook

+The notebook uses pandas, sklearn.model_selection, and sklearn.preprocessing to train two different models on a laptop dataset, with mean squared error and R-squared metrics used to evaluate the decision tree regressor and accuracy, precision, and F1-score for the SVM model.

+Updated with refined analysis of the models using random forest regressor and MLP regressor

+The Decision Tree and Linear SVC models have an R2 score of 1.0 and an MSE of 0.0, which suggests that they have a perfect fit to the data.
+This might indicate that the models are overfitting the data.

+The MLP Regressor model has an R2 score of -2.199 and an MSE of 1.171, which indicates that the model performs poorly on the dataset.
+A negative R2 score means that the model is worse than the baseline model that always predicts the mean of the target variable.
+The high MSE also suggests that the model is making large errors in its predictions.

+The Random Forest model has an R2 score of 0.887 and an MSE of 0.043, which suggests that the model performs well on the dataset.
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS -->